iSach/clipmorph/DEVELOPMENT.md

 | ![Image 3](training_data/styles/kandinsky.png)   | ![Image 4](.github/assets/eval/img/kandinsky_in.png) | ![Image 2](.github/assets/eval/img/kandinsky_out.png) |

 We also qualitatively validate our model on videos from the Kinetics-600 dataset [^12].
-Below, you can find an example of a stylized video.
+Below, you can find an example of a stylized video, from the "Skiing mono" class of Kinetics-600.

 | ![Video input](.github/assets/eval/vid/ski.mov)     | ![Video VanGogh](.github/assets/eval/vid/ski_starrynight.mov) |
 |-----------------------------------------------------|---------------------------------------------------------------|